Centennial Hail Damage Roof Repair

 Understanding Hail Damage

-Hailstorms can result in several types of roof damage, including:
+Hailstorms can cause several types of roof damage, including:

 - Granule Loss: Hail impact can dislodge the protective granules on shingles, exposing the base material to the elements.